falakjain98/twitter_analytics_pipeline/setup.md

 # Project setup details

-## Steps to create infrastructure for pipeline (from a windows perso
+## Steps to create infrastructure for pipeline (from a windows personal computer)

 ### GCP VM (+ SSH Access)